golang/tools/gopls/doc/troubleshooting.md

 For VSCode users, the gopls log can be found by going to `"View: Debug Console" -> "Output" -> "Tasks" -> "gopls"`.
 For other editors, you may have to directly pass a `-logfile` flag to gopls.

+For vim-go users, the easiest way to troubleshoot is to add `let g:go_debug = ['shell-commands', 'lsp']` to your vimrc, then try to capture the log or shell command that exposes the problem.

 To increase the level of detail in your logs, start `gopls` with the `-rpc.trace` flag.
 To start a debug server that will allow you to see profiles and memory usage, start `gopls` with `serve --debug=localhost:6060`.

 If you are unsure of how to pass a flag to `gopls` through your editor, please see the [documentation for your editor](user.md#editors).